-Tapnell Farm Park will officially re-open on the 4th July and it’s a great place to let off steam, meet the petting animals and enjoy some outdoor adventure, all while being completely aware of social distancing and safety.
+Tapnell Farm Park is a great place to let off steam, meet the petting animals and enjoy some outdoor adventure, all while being completely aware of social distancing and safety.
 A great day out for all the family.

 Fancy being a knight?
 King or Queen?
 No problem, book in at Carisbrooke Castle, the former prison of King Charles I and royal summer residence of Princess Beatrice, to discover the Castle grounds complete with awesome panoramic views from the high castle walls and plenty of open space for some exploring of your own.
 You can even meet the donkeys in the stable yard.

 Have you missed visiting the zoos and rescue centres?
 Us too, but luckily the wait is over, and both Monkey Haven and The Isle of Wight Zoo are open again ready for your visit!

 Swing by Monkey Haven and catch up with the latest mayhem from the adorable rescue monkeys and owls.
 Will you spot Djimmy and his toy pig?
 Or hear the stars of the park, Somer & Rasmaya, two Lar Gibbons singing to their audience and putting on a right show!
 You'll hear them before you see them.
 A highly entertaining day out for animal lovers!

 Surely you must have heard of the beautiful tigers at the Isle of Wight Zoo?
 This sanctuary is now offering ‘Big Cat Breakfast experiences’ as well as normal admission, book online to see some truly remarkable animals up close and next to the coast.